sst/sst/www/docs/snippets/Auth.md

 });
 ```

-Note that, you can set the `defaultFunctionProps` while using the `FunctionProps` per trigger.
-The `function` will just override the `defaultFunctionProps`.
+Note that, you can set the `defaults.function` while using the `FunctionProps` per trigger.
+The `function` will just override the `defaults.function`.
 Except for the `environment`, the `layers`, and the `permissions` properties, it will be merged.

 ```js
 new Auth(this, "Auth", {